NelsenEW/espdrone-lib-python/docs/python_api.md

 send back the data at every period.
 These configurations are used in the following way:

--   Connect to the Crazyflie (log configurations needs a TOC to work)
+-   Connect to the Espdrone (log configurations needs a TOC to work)
 -   Create a log configuration that contains a number of variables to log and a period at which they should be logged
 -   Add the log configuration.
 This will also validate that the log